Andrea-Augello/Binary-calculator/README.md

 As binary operators require two operands, two variables are declared to hold them; moreover, another variable has to store the operation.
 An extra variable keeps track of the status, in a way akin to the 31st and 28th bits of the program status registers in the ARM Instruction Set[@seal2001arm][^difference_with_ARM], since this is signer arithmetics no attention is paid to the carry flag[@iandallenOverflow].

-[^difference_with_ARM]: Note: for the sake of clarity and consistency when reading results,there is a lax interpretation of overflow, and multiplications can also set the overflow bit.
+[^difference_with_ARM]: Note: for the sake of clarity and consistency when reading results, there is a lax interpretation of overflow, and multiplications can also set the overflow bit.

 An array contains the execution tokens of the supported operations; addition, subtraction, and multiplication work as one would expect, division and equality, however, differ from their FORTH implementation.